Meal Prep Tips for When It’s Too Hot To Cook

 Make use of raw ingredients

-For satisfying and healthy meals during the hot weather, refreshing salads and dishes that don’t need cooking are ideal.
+For satisfying and healthy meals during the hot weather, refreshing summer salads and dishes that don’t need cooking are ideal.
 Take advantage of all those yummy in-season fruits and vegetables to make delicious salads.
 You can also use raw vegetables, such as carrot and cucumber, for spiralising.
-Mix them in with grilled chicken and pesto or some grains and a tasty vinaigrette for a refreshing meal that needs almost no cooking.
+Mix them in with grilled chicken breast and pesto or some grains and a tasty vinaigrette for a refreshing meal that needs almost no cooking.

 Use your barbecue or grill